 Coming up with Father's Day gift ideas can be hard!
 What do you get for the man who has everything?
 We've come up with the best gifts for Dad that he is going to love!
 You really can't go wrong with these sentimental Father's Day gifts.

-I have a confession to make… I am THE WORST gift-giver on the planet.
+I have a confession to make… I am THE WORST gift giver on the planet.
 No really, like, it's a miracle I'm still married, bad.
-So naturally, I break into cold sweats as Father's Day approaches, stressing about what to do for my husband, Dad, FIL, and Grandpa.
+So naturally, I break into cold sweats as Father's Day approaches, stressing about what to do for my husband, dad, father-in-law, and grandpa.
 This year I've decided to stop stressing, stop epic-failing at giving gifts, and refocus on the real meaning behind giving gifts for Father's Day.
 Oh… and most importantly?

 Get the kids involved!